Hiking in Switzerland is it safe?

 Hiking in Switzerland and Coronavirus, all you need to know to travel and hike safely.

-In the past few months, we have witnessed the spread of panic due to the emergence of the coronavirus.
-Otherwise known as COVID-19, this virus took the lives of hundred of thousands people all around the World.
-It’s the duty to all of us to reduce the spread of this deadly virus and make sure we safe as many lives as possible.
+In the past year, we have witnessed the spread of panic due to the emergence of the coronavirus.
+Otherwise known as COVID-19, this virus took the lives of millions of people all around the World.
+It’s the duty to all of us to reduce the spread of this deadly virus and make sure we stay as safe as possible.

-All you need to know about hiking in Switzerland and coronavirus
+All you need to know about hiking in Switzerland and Coronavirus

 “Now I see the secret of making the best person, it is to grow in the open air and to eat and sleep with the earth.” – Walt Whitman

 Hike in Switzerland – Should I cancel my trip?

 There is no need to cancel any plans as long as you take the correct precautions.
 However, if you are not allowed to enter Switzerland, it’s better to postpone your travel plans to next year.

 In the case you have to cancel your trip, try to reschedule.
 Your Tour Operator already worked hard to plan you trip, so be kind and show that you are still willing to travel later this year or next year .